 provide management with guidance on maximising team effectiveness and communication

-I’m considering using a Psychometric Test but why should I use Personality Profiling?
+I’m considering using a Psychometric Test Online but why should I use Personality Assessments?

 Completing a personality profile invites a host of benefits.
 It allows an individual to better understand themselves, and allows them to understand everyone in their working team.
 This will encourage relationships to improve which will bring huge benefits to the team.